jpb06/test-storybook-msw/README.md

 ![Diagram](./docs/frontend-architecture.png)

+#### 🎁 `molecules` and `organisms` folders

+In that proposal, we will have these folders at several levels, by order of genericity:

+- Inside the `src` folder of the application, when these components are meant to be used by several user stories.
+- Inside a user story folder, when the components will only be used in that user story.

+### 🧿 Defining a decision tree

 With this in mind, we can now think about a decision tree to identify the type of every component.
 We will also take advantage of this to define a few things:

 - What should and shouldn't be on storybook.
 - Which testing strategy should be used for each category.

 ![Diagram](./docs/components-categorization.png)

-### 🧿 Components categories

-#### 🎁 `molecules` and `organisms` folders

-We will have these folders at several levels, by order of genericity:

-- Shared components library, when components are meant to be used in several applications.
-- Inside the `src` folder of an application, when these components are meant to be used by several user stories in that application.
-- Inside a user story folder within an application, when the components will only be used in this user story.

-#### 🎁 `templates` folder

-The `templates` folder will contain one folder by user story.
-We can consider a user story equals a page (1 to 1 relationship with pages), or that a page will be made of several templates.

-#### 🎁 `Pages` folder

-The `pages` folder comes from nextjs.
-Each component in this folder will be a page served by next.

 ## ⚡ Testing strategy